-It was not that many years ago a woman who wished to work had minimal choices available to them.
+It was not that many years ago, a woman who wished to work had minimal choices available to them.
 My wife recalled having only three real options for nursing, teaching or secretarial work; she chose to nurse.
-Now, of course, it is very different the choices of work available to women are the same as those open to men.
+Now, of course, it is very different the choices of career available to women are the same as those open to men.
 Because of the changes that have taken place in the world, there have been thousands of new types of jobs opening up.
 Similar changes have taken place in our eating habits with the influx of migrants from around the world.
-Changes have taken place in our lifestyles we no longer eat just ‘meat and three vegetables’.
+Changes have taken place in our lifestyle; we no longer eat just ‘meat and three vegetables’.

-Chinese cooking can inspire change
+Chinese cooking can inspire change.

 I had never really thought much about China to this point in my life.
 It is vast, over 9,561 million square kilometres of land, with over 1.3 billion people with many different dialects.
-This compares with Australia’s 7,682 million square kilometres of land with just on 24 million people.
-Apart from the indigenous people and the new immigrants, we all spoke the same language throughout our land.
+It compares with Australia’s 7,682 million square kilometres of land with just on 24 million people.
+Apart from the indigenous people and the new immigrants, we all spoke the same language throughout our nation.

-The story of Chinese Cooking involves history and geography
+The story of Chinese Cooking involves history and geography.

 - Western or Szechwan – This region has highly spiced flavours from the intensity of their famous, chillies and peppercorns.

 Testimony to the appeal of Chinese cooking is the way it has captured the imagination and respect of cooks and food lovers throughout the world.
 Many of my recipes are classic Chinese dishes.
 Some of them have my creative interpretations after adapting them to our likes and dislikes.
-Individuality, creativity and inventiveness are true characteristics associated with the nature of Chinese cooking.
+Individuality, creativity and inventiveness are actual characteristics associated with the nature of Chinese cooking.